Events not announced publicly at the time are shown in gray type.

-May 25: The Saturn-1 rocket launches the Pegasus-2 satellite and the Apollo "boilerplate"mockup.
+May 25: A Saturn-1 rocket launches the Pegasus-2 satellite and the Apollo "boilerplate"mockup.

 June 3-7: Edward White completes first US spacewalk during Gemini-4 mission.

-July 30: The Saturn-1 rocket launches the Pegasus-3 satellite and the Apollo "boilerplate"mockup.
+July 30: The final Saturn-1 rocket launches the Pegasus-3 satellite and the Apollo "boilerplate"mockup.

 Aug.
 21-29: Gemini-5 crew completes 8-day, 120-orbit flight.